 Reservations are not available.

-The Devils Postpile Campground is currently open and will remain open at least through September 7.
+The Devils Postpile Campground is currently open and will remain open through Monday, September 15, closing at 12 p.m.

 The campground features flush toilets and running water.
 Each site is equipped with a picnic table, firepit, and bear-proof locker.
 Showers and RV hook-ups and dump stations are not available.
 Showers are available at Reds Meadow Resort and in Mammoth Lakes at Mammoth Mountain and the Mammoth Lakes RV Park.

 RVs & CAMPERS

 There is a limit of 37 feet for all vehicles on the Devils Postpile Road and in the campground.
 Only a few of the monument's campsites can accommodate campers and trailers over 30 feet in length.
 (On average, most site lengths range between 20 and 25 feet.)
 Anything larger than that is not advisable.
 In addition, the small size of the campground and its two loops makes negotiating turns with an extra long vehicle very challenging.
 If arriving in a large vehicle or towing a large trailer, the safest time to travel the road is early morning or evening, due to reduced traffic.
 During shuttle bus season, we recommend that large RVs follow a shuttle bus down the road.